aws-samples/amazon-sagemaker-local-mode/README.md

 ## SageMaker local mode training and serving in PyCharm
 This repository examples will work in any IDE on your local machine.

 Here you can see a TensorFlow example running on PyCharm.
+The data for training and serving is also located on your local machine file system.

 #### SageMaker local mode training in PyCharm